F1rebo1/CPP/README.md

 - The `enum` keyword is used to group a collection of related variables (which take on integer values), automatically initializing each variable to carry a sequential value to the previous variable

+# Constructors

+- We can initialize a constructor by simply declaring a "typeless function" within the body of the class.
+For instance, if we declared a class: `class Food{};` we would then be able to declare our consctructor within like so: `class Food{ public: Food(){ ~Any (variable) initialization can go here~ } };`
+- This works so long as we do not make our constructor static, in which case the same type of constraints are applied to it as in the section on static methods above